bgallie/tnt2/README.md

       -h, --help                  help for tnt2
-      -i, --inputFile string      Name of the plaintext file to encrypt/decrypt. (default "-") -o, --outputFile string     Name of the file containing -f, --proformafile string   Name of file containing the proforma machine to use.
+      -i, --inputFile string      Name of the plaintext file to encrypt/decrypt. (default "-") -o, --outputFile string     Name of the file containing -f, --proformaFile string   Name of file containing the proforma machine to use.
       -v, --version               version for tnt2

 Use "tnt2 [command] --help" for more information about a command.